-I’m still feeling filled up!
-While the physical satisfaction from some good food, good dessert and good wine is long gone, my heart is happy, my spirit joyful.
+While the physical satisfaction from good food, good dessert and good wine is long gone, my heart is happy and my spirit is joyful.
 Why?

-The thing is, I kept waiting for other people to create this kind of gathering.
+Honestly, I kept waiting for other people to create this kind of gathering.
 I spent time mumbling to my husband that we didn’t get together enough, assuming everyone’s life was too busy.
-I was intimidated by the prospect of cleaning my house enough, so that I wouldn’t panic when people walked in.
-And making up scenarios where there were toys everywhere and I had stacks of dishes on my counters for days.
+I was intimidated by the prospect of cleaning my house a little deeper, so that I wouldn’t panic when people walked in.
+I made up scenarios in my head where there were toys everywhere and I had stacks of dishes on my counters for days.

 And then, life happened and I simply needed people.

 So… dessert night, bonfire night, grilled cheese night, Uno night.
 I don’t care what it is- just do it.
-Open your calendar, your home, your willingness for God to create community for you.
-This risk is worth it.
+Open your calendar, your home, and your willingness for God to create community for you.
+The risk is worth it.
 It is His medicine for a happy heart.

 What kind of night (or afternoon!) would you or do you host?